itspriyambhattacharya/itspriyambhattacharya/README.md

 <h1 align="center">Hi 👋, I'm Priyam Bhattaacharya</h1>
 <h3 align="center">Frontend Developer | Freelancer</h3>

+# 💫 About Me:
+I'm Priyam Bhattacharya, a Computer Science graduate from the University of Calcutta with a strong foundation in C and C++, and I'm currently learning Java and Python to expand my programming skills.
+I also have experience in frontend web development using HTML, CSS, Bootstrap, Tailwind CSS, and basic JavaScript and jQuery.
+Additionally, I know Git and GitHub, and I’m currently learning WordPress and Notion.

+Driven by a passion for technology, I thrive on solving complex problems with creative solutions.
+I’m eager to take on dynamic roles that challenge me to grow and contribute to real-world technological advancements.
+Let’s connect and explore how we can shape the future of technology together.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=itspriyambhattacharya&label=Profile%20views&color=0e75b6&style=flat" alt="itspriyambhattacharya" /> </p>

 ## 🏆 GitHub Trophies